Dado Pršo: Rangers

 In May 2004, Pršo signed for Scottish side Rangers on a free transfer.
-In his first season at the club he played 34 league matches, scoring 18 goals to help Rangers win the Scottish Premier League amid dramatic scenes in the final minutes on the last day of the season; he also won the Scottish League Cup.
+In his first season at the club, he played 34 league matches, scoring 18 goals to help Rangers win the Scottish Premier League amid dramatic scenes in the final minutes on the last day of the season; he also won the Scottish League Cup.
 Departing Rangers manager Alex McLeish hailed Pršo as his "best Rangers signing," at the end of the 2005–06 season.

 Pršo remained a member of the 2006–07 Rangers team, despite announcing his retirement from international football.
 He suggested he would retire from club football on the expiration of his contract in 2007.
 Despite this, Pršo's agent stated early in 2007 that he would like to continue playing for Rangers if his fitness allowed it, only to announce in February 2007 that his retirement was potentially imminent.
-Shortly afterwards, it was confirmed that Pršo could play on for a minimum of one season.
+Shortly afterwards, it was confirmed that Pršo could play for at least one season.
 But this comment proved to be premature as Pršo announced he would part company with Rangers at the end of the 2007 season due to his recurring knee problems.
-Pršo's agent also stated that he would seek a transfer to a league where physical fitness was not as much of a requirement, rather than end his footballing career completely, and suggested North America and Asia as possible destinations.
+Pršo's agent also stated that he would seek a transfer to a league where physical fitness was not as much of a requirement, rather than end his footballing career entirely, and suggested North America and Asia as possible destinations.

-At Pršo's last game at Ibrox Stadium, he walked out after the final whistle wearing a brace on his leg due to damage to his ankle.
-He waved at the 50,000 fans who waited, and was then given the "Guard of Honour" by his teammates, led by Barry Ferguson before going back up the tunnel with tears in his eyes.
+At Pršo's last game at Ibrox Stadium, he walked off after the final whistle wearing a leg brace due to ankle damage.
+He waved at the 50,000 fans who waited, and was then given the "Guard of Honour" by his teammates, led by Barry Ferguson, before going back up the tunnel with tears in his eyes.

 It was announced on 8 June 2007 that Rangers would release a DVD featuring highlights of Pršo's three seasons at Ibrox, with a large amount of proceeds donated to the Rangers Charity Foundation.

 International career

-He made his debut for Croatia in a March 2003 European Championship qualification match against Belgium and earned a total of 32 caps, scoring 9 goals.
+He made his debut for Croatia in a March 2003 European Championship qualification match against Belgium and went on to earn a total of 32 caps, scoring 9 goals.
 Pršo was part of the Croatian team at UEFA Euro 2004 where he played in three games.
 Pršo is remembered in this tournament for the one goal he scored against France in Leiria on 17 June 2004.
-After scoring four goals during qualifying he was selected to represent his country at the 2006 FIFA World Cup.
+After scoring four goals during qualifying, he was selected to represent his country at the 2006 FIFA World Cup.
 But he scored no goals during the tournament itself (where the team, as in 2004, was eliminated after the first round).

 His final international was at that World Cup against Australia.